The Cromwell Fellowships

-Fellows are asked to submit a brief report to the CTL after the conclusion of their fellowship and to present their findings at appropriate CTL-sponsored events.
-In addition, the CTL may ask fellows to participate with College Relations for CTL-related videos or to represent the CTL with other constituents.
+Fellows may be asked to submit a brief report to the CTL after the conclusion of their fellowship and to present their findings at CTL-sponsored events.
+In addition, the CTL may ask fellows to work with Marketing & Communications to discuss their work with various constituents.

 See this listing of current and past Cromwell Fellows.

-Fellowship proposals for course development must be focused in one of four areas:
+Fellowship proposals for course or program development must be focused in one or more of these three areas:

 A. Diversity, Equity, and Inclusion: